Conveuropean logo

 Sand sculptures in Dublin castle.

-August 2014 | Dublin | Ireland
+Dublin Ireland

 I'm in Dublin this week finishing some paperwork I need to sort out before I start my Asian Career Break.
-Probably this is going to be my last post in this European photoblog for a little while: For obvious reasons I won't be taking and posting many European pictures in the coming months.
+Probably this is going to be my last post in this European photoblog for a little while.
+For obvious reasons, I won't be taking and posting many European pictures in the coming months.

 Nice Sunrise in Dublin

-January 2013 | Dublin | Ireland
+Dublin Ireland

 At the beginning of January I left Dublin, closing one of the most interesting and eventful chapters of my life.
-On the day I left the city I woke up early to finish up all the paperwork and all the tasks I had to do before I left Ireland.
-When I was bringing some clothes to charity I was welcomed by this beautiful Sunrise with amazing colors and a bird passing by.
-I always will have some really good memories about my time in Éire.
+On the day I left the city, I woke up early to finish up all the paperwork and all the tasks I had to do before I left Ireland.
+When I was bringing some clothes to charity, I was welcomed by this beautiful sunrise with amazing colors and a bird passing by.
+I will always have some really good memories about my time in Éire.

 Peace Line in Belfast

-October 2012 | Belfast | Northern ireland
+Belfast Northern ireland

 Driving around the ring of Kerry

-September 2012 | Killarney | Ireland
+Killarney Ireland

 Old Titanic Pier in Cobh

-September 2012 | Cobh | Ireland
+Cobh Ireland

 Slieve League, County Donegal, Ireland

-February 2012 | County donegal | Ireland
+County donegal Ireland

-A couple of weeks ago K. was visiting Dublin and we rent a car to go for the first time to the Northwest of the country.
+A couple of weeks ago K. was visiting Dublin and we rented a car to go for the first time to the Northwest of the country.
 We drove all the way to Donegal stopping by in Sligo and Bundoran.
 One of the highlights of the trip was without question the Slieve League cliffs.
 They are more than 600 meters high and the view is just stunning as you can observe in this picture.

 Snow in sandymount

-December 2010 | Dublin | Ireland
+Dublin Ireland

 James Larking in deserted O'Connell Street

-August 2010 | Dublin | Ireland
+Dublin Ireland

 Sunrise in Sandymount

-June 2010 | Dublin | Ireland
+Dublin Ireland

 Lousy Paparazzi, IFI, Dublin

-December 2009 | Dublin | Ireland
+Dublin Ireland

 Last Supper Dublin's Italian Quarter

-October 2009 | Dublin | Ireland
+Dublin Ireland

-I bet you haven't seen before this version of Davinci's "Last Supper" :).
-This mural is located in Dublin, where there is a nice Italian Quarter with some nice restaurants and Cafes.
+I bet you haven't seen this version of Davinci's "Last Supper" before :).
+This mural is located in Dublin, where there is a nice Italian Quarter with some nice restaurants and cafes.
 A plan that we like to do with K. on the weekends is to go there and grab a coffee.

 Saint Patrick's Cathedral

-October 2009 | Dublin | Ireland
+Dublin Ireland

-Yesterday (Oct 17/09) it was a very chilly morning in Dublin but a couple of hours later the Sun came up and it was a very sunny and pleasant day.
-K. was very kind to get up early and go with me to get my MSc. degree.
+Yesterday (Oct 17/09) it was a very chilly morning in Dublin, but a couple of hours later the sun came up and it was a very sunny and pleasant day.
+K. was very kind to get up early and go with me to get my MSc degree.
 It was nice because the ceremony was in St. Patrick's Cathedral and I hadn't been there before.
 I took this picture just before entering the place.

 Custom House Sunset

-September 2009 | Dublin | Ireland
+Dublin Ireland

-A couple of years ago I was crossing a pedestrian bridge over the Liffey river and I was able to take with my mobile a nice picture of the sunset over the Custom House in Dublin
+A couple of years ago I was crossing a pedestrian bridge over the Liffey River and I was able to take with my mobile a nice picture of the sunset over the Custom House in Dublin

 Leenane, Co Galway, Ireland

-September 2009 | Leenane | Ireland
+Leenane Ireland

 Sunrise over the Irish Sea